Zorion guttigerum

-Zorion guttigerum, commonly known as the flower long-horn beetle, is an endemic species of beetle in New Zealand.
+Zorion guttigerum, commonly known as the Flower longhorn beetle, is an endemic species of beetle in New Zealand.
 It is found on the flowers of many plant species and feeds on nectar and pollen.

 Taxonomy

-Zorion guttigerum was first described as Obrium guttigerum by John Westwood in 1945, before it received the Zorion genus synonym.
+Zorion guttigerum was first described as Obrium guttigerum by John Westwood in 1845, and was later reassigned to genus Zorion.

-The Zorion genus currently includes 10 extant species, all of which are endemic to New Zealand.
-They belong to the family of long-horn Cerambycidae beetles, of which there are approximately 180 known endemic species.
-In New Zealand, long-horn beetles are important pollinators for our native plants, including harakeke (common flax).
+Zorion currently includes 10 extant species, all of which are endemic to New Zealand.
+They belong to the family of longhorn beetles (Cerambycidae), of which there are approximately 180 known endemic species.
+In New Zealand, long-horn beetles are important pollinators for native plants, including harakeke (common flax).

 Distribution

 Zorion guttigerum is widespread throughout the North Island and South Island.